tidepool-org/data-science-handbook/instructions/pull-request-process.md

 2. If you are making a very small change to an existing line or lines of adjacent code, use the GitHub suggestion mode.

-3. If you want to make larger changes, then create a branch off of the branch being reviewed and let the team know in Slack.
+3. If you want to suggest larger changes, then create a branch off of the branch being reviewed and let the team know in Slack.

 ## Other Best Practices and Guidelines
 The following best practices have been decided on by the Data Science Team.
 However, these practices are